rtlcopymemory/APA-Byzantine-Fault-Tolerance/README.md

 The `-b` option enables the worst case scenario which is where the traitors make the most damage making the loyal processes disagree on the tally(i)

+## To fix
+- The algorithm is actually usually values that update during the round since I edit the array from the "process" itself then use the same array for the other processes